Formal Leave of Absence Letter Request Example

 Subject: Leave of Absence - John Dooley

 As we discussed yesterday, I would like to request a formal leave of absence from my job.
-I plan to be away from July 1, 2019 ,to December 31, 2019, returning to work on January 1, 2020.
+I plan to be away from August 31, 2020 to October 30, 2020, returning to work on November 2, 2020.

 If approved, I would be glad to help with a plan to cover my workload in my absence.
 I would also be available to answer questions and provide assistance while I am away.

 Please let me know whether you require any additional information.
 Thank you very much for your consideration of my request.